Azure/postgresql/README.md

         plsql-file: "sql_files/*.sql"
 ```

-### Sample workflow to deploy to an Azure database for PostgreSQL server without Azure login - when firewall rules are pre-configured
+### Sample workflow to deploy to an Azure Database for PostgreSQL server without Azure login - when firewall rules are pre-configured

 ```yaml
 on: [push]